leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## I’m on a whiskey diet.
+I’ve lost three days already.